Post

 Immagine

-From the United States of America we fly straight to the land of the Rising Sun, where the Norwegian ski jumper Marius Lindvik is ready to take part in the event in Sapporo, Japan.
-On Friday, Marius qualified 11th in the qualification, jumping 127.0 m and scoring 110.0 points.
-On Saturday, in the 1st Round he placed 6th, jumping 132.0 m and scoring 121.5 points, enough to qualify for the Final Round.
-In the Final Round he placed 5th, jumping 135.5 m, scoring 143.2 points and with a total score of 264.7 points.
-Finally, on Sunday, in the qualification Marius qualified 9th, jumping 128.5 m and with a score of 119.4 points.
-In the 1st Round he ranked 1st, jumping 136.0 m and with a score of 139.3 points, enough to qualify for the Final Round.
-In the Final Round he ranked 2nd, jumping 131.0 m, with a score of 134.9 points and with a total score of 274.2 points.
-A positive weekend for Marius Lindvik.
-He finally managed to get back into the top 10 and even managed to get back to doing ...
+The World Cup flies overseas to the Land of the Rising Sun, where the Norwegian ski jumper Marius Lindvik is set to take part in the event in Sapporo, Japan.
+On Friday, Marius qualified 13th in the qualification, jumping 125.0 m and scoring 117.5 points, the same score as Austria's Maximilian Ortner.
+On Saturday, he placed 11th in the 1st Round, jumping 131.0 m and scoring 117.5 points, enough to qualify for the Final Round.
+In the Final Round, he placed 10th, jumping 125.0 m, scoring 123.4 points, for a total score of 240.9 points.
+Finally, on Sunday, Marius finished third in the qualification round, jumping 132.0 m and scoring 127.4 points.
+In the 1st round, he placed 11th, jumping 125.0 m and scoring 111.7 points, enough to qualify for the Final Round.
+In the Final Round, he placed 11th, jumping 133.0 m, scoring 124.9 points, for a total score of 236.6 points.
+Compared to Zakopane, Marius Lindvik was less impressive in Sapporo.
+His jumps both fell short and exceeded expectatio...

 Immagine